 What are the symptoms of back pain?

-The most common symptom associated with back pain is the discomfort that one feels in the area.
-If you are experiencing back pain when you get up or work out, it is a clear symptom that something is wrong in the area.
+The most common symptom is the discomfort that one feels in the back area.
+If you are experiencing pain when you get up or work out, it is a clear symptom that something is wrong.
 Some people may experience this discomfort when they first wake up in the morning.
-Other symptoms of back pain include a tightness in the area and limited mobility.
+Other symptoms include a tightness and limited mobility.

 What is the treatment for back pain?

-The first step to treating back pain is a proper diagnosis.
+The first step to treating pain in the back is a proper diagnosis.
 Temporary relief may occur by taking anti-inflammatory painkillers.
 However, these painkillers are treating the symptoms, not the condition.
 Sports medicine can help address the cause of your pain and prevent pain from occurring in the future.

-If you are an athlete, or you just happen to be experiencing back pain, make an appointment with our sports medicine doctor at the Spinal Rehab and Sports Medicine clinic immediately.
-Dr. Meyer has a long history of assisting athletes in dealing with various ailments, including back pain.
+If you are an athlete, or you just happen to be experiencing pain, make an appointment with our sports medicine doctor at the Spinal Rehab and Sports Medicine clinic immediately.
+Dr. Meyer has a long history of assisting athletes in dealing with various ailments.